Organizational Design & People Advisory

 Ongoing strategic counsel for CHROs, CEOs, and founders who want a trusted thought partner for org-related decisions — without a full-time hire.

 I work closely with a small number of clients at a time.
-Engagements are collaborative — I bring frameworks and pattern recognition, you bring deep knowledge of the business.
+Engagements are collaborative — I bring independent judgment and pattern recognition from 30 years inside complex organizations.
+You bring deep knowledge of the business.
 The best outcomes happen when both are in the room.

 I'm not here to produce a polished deck that sits on a shelf.
 I'm here to help you make better decisions and act on them.